Holidays

 Pumpkin spice chocolate chip biscotti combines the rich flavors of pumpkin and chocolate with a satisfying crunch.
 Start by mixing 1/2 cup of pumpkin puree with 1/2 cup of sugar, 1/4 cup of melted butter, 1 egg and 1 teaspoon of vanilla extract.
 In another bowl, whisk together 2 cups of flour, 1 teaspoon of baking powder, 1 teaspoon of cinnamon and a pinch of salt.

 Fold the dry ingredients into the wet mixture and then stir in 1/2 cup of chocolate chips.
 Form the dough into a log on a baking sheet and bake at 350°F (175°C) for 25 minutes.
 Let it cool slightly, then slice into strips and bake for an additional 10 minutes.
-These biscotti are a festive treat and a great addition to your Thanksgiving cookies table.
+Serve them alongside your after-dinner coffee for a crunchy, aromatic flavor that's a little bit unexpected.
+These might not be the pumpkin decorating ideas you had in mind, but they're sure to be a hit.

 5. Pumpkin Cookies